Ledragon/pi-vision-histogram/symbol-creation-guide.md

   // Put bare minimum initialization logic here
 }
 ```
-By definition constructor is invoked when the component class is instantiated.
-We can put bare minimum initialization logic in the constructor but usually asynchronous calls like HTTP requests should not be made in a constructor to make sure the component can be created in the DOM.
-In Angular We also specify injected dependencies as input parameters in the constructor.
+By definition, the constructor is invoked when the component class is instantiated.
+You can include bare minimum initialization logic in the constructor, but avoid including asynchronous calls like HTTP requests in the constructor to ensure that the component can be created in the DOM.
+In Angular, you also specify injected dependencies as input parameters to the constructor.

-### Lifecycle Hooks
+### Lifecycle hooks
 Angular provides lifecycle hooks to components so that when these events occur, components have the ability to respond.
-We can leverage the lifecycle hooks to build a custom symbol.
+You can leverage the lifecycle hooks to build a custom symbol.

 ```typescript
 export class RadarChartComponent implements OnInit, OnChanges {